JackSzwergold/Writing/memories/Atari 400 Bullshit 1.md

 “Do you want to play this game?” he asked.

-I nodded, “Yes…” as I started to explain what the game was and what a Radio Shack TRS-80 computer was.
+I nodded, “Yes…” as I started to explain what the game was and what a Radio Shack TRS-80 color computer was.

 “That’s very nice,” he said.
 “Maybe you can get that for your Bar Mitzvah!” he added.

 I nodded, but was confused.
-While my brother wasn’t mean all the time, the kind of “nice” he was now was somewhat creepy.
-His tone of voice sounded a bit off as well; as if he was forcing himself to be nice.
+While my brother wasn’t mean all the time, the kind of niceness he was was expressing during this interaction was smewhat creepy.
+His tone of voice sounded a bit off as well; as if he was forcing himself to be nice in that way that people who weren’t nice did when they tried to be nice.

-But I accepted it for what it was worth.
+But I accepted it for what it was worth and soon he was gone.

 ***

 A few months later—in June—my Bar Mitzvah came and it happened and that is the absolute best that can be said about.
-My family wasn’t religious so the actual event was cursory rather than anything spectacular; in retrospect it should have never have happened and perhaps a basic birthday party with some pizza and ice cream would have been more honest.
+My family wasn’t religious so the actual Bar Mitzvah itself was cursory “paint by numbers” exercise at best rather than anything memorable.
+In retrospect that Bar Mitzvah should not have ever have happened and maybe a basic birthday party with some pizza and ice cream would have been a more honest reflection of who I was and how my family approached religious affairs at the time.

-After the somewhat awkward ceremony, we ended up at back at the family home on Ocean Parkway.
-I saw boxes on the table in the living room and as ready to go at them.
+After the somewhat awkward ceremony at the Synagogue on Brighton 4th Stree, we headed bakc to the family home on Ocean Parkway.
+I saw gift boxes on the table in the living room and as ready to go at them.

-So after accepting cards from relatives and kisses on the cheek, I started to rip things open.
-Soon enough I saw the word “Atari” on a silver box.
+So after accepting cards and kisses on the cheek from relatives, I started to rip those boxes open.
+Soon enough I saw the word “Atari” on the side of silver box.
 I removed more wrapping and saw it right in front of me: “Atari 400 Personal Computer.”
 What?

 As I looked around the box, some relatives gasped and started to gab and my brother focused on explaining what the computer was.